MicrosoftDocs/azure-dev-docs/articles/java/identity/deploy-jboss-to-app-service.md

 # Deploy Java JBoss apps to Azure App Service

-This article shows you how to deploy a JBoss web app with sign-in by Microsoft Entra account to Azure App Service.
+This article shows you how to deploy a JBoss app with sign-in by Microsoft Entra account to Azure App Service.

 ## Prerequisites